-The Arts and Technology building will be near the center of campus, facing the newly renovated mall.
+The Edith O'Donnell ATEC building is near the center of campus, facing the newly renovated mall.

-The following naming opportunities are available to donors who want to support this world-class resource for UT Dallas.
-The minimum gift amounts below may be pledged over a number of years.
+The following ATEC naming opportunities are available to donors who want to show their support for this innovative UT Dallas program.
+The minimum gift amounts shown below may be pledged over a number of years.
 Donors may choose to permanently endow their gift for long-term support of the ATEC program, or they may allow their gift to be fully expended.

-All gifts received through these naming opportunities will be used to advance the ATEC program.
-This may include the purchase of equipment and software, funding for visiting scholars, and underwriting support for special exhibitions, performances or speakers.
+All gifts received through these naming opportunities will be used to support the ATEC program.
+This may include the purchase of equipment and software, funding for visiting scholars and underwriting support for special exhibitions, performances or speakers.

 Student Lounges - $10,000

-Four conference rooms will be available to students as well as faculty, staff and guests to the ATEC building for private meetings.
+Four conference rooms are available to students as well as faculty, staff and guests to the ATEC building for private meetings.
 These rooms are approximately 400 to 850 square feet and are located throughout the building.

 Game Library - $50,000

-This space will serve as a repository of historically-significant icons in the gaming industry, as well as other fields impacted by the evolution of video communication and technology.
-The Game Library will comprise 300 square feet and be located on the third floor.
+This space serves as a repository of historically-significant icons in the gaming industry, as well as other fields impacted by the evolution of video communication and technology.
+The Game Library is 300 square feet and located on the third floor.

 Research Labs - $75,000

-Five research labs, each approximately 500 square-feet, will provide ATEC faculty and students with the setting needed to push forward the boundaries of knowledge in this evolving field.
+Five research labs, each approximately 500 square feet, provide ATEC faculty and students with the setting needed to push forward the boundaries of knowledge in this evolving field.

 Design Studios - $100,000